czodrowskilab/Multiprotic-pKa-Processing/README.md

 Of course you also need the code from this repository folder.

+**Important note**: You should clone this repository with the command `git clone --recurse-submodules https://github.com/czodrowskilab/Multiprotic-pKa-Processing.git` to automatically fetch the integrated submodule *Dimorphite-DL* (https://git.durrantlab.pitt.edu/jdurrant/dimorphite_dl).

 ### Installing

 First of all you need a working Miniconda/Anaconda installation.
 You can get